-However, like everything in life, software introduces costs, problems and issues, most of which can be addressed or reduced:
+Like everything in life, new software introduces costs, problems and issues, most of which can be addressed or reduced:

 The new software might not fit the business – that’s why it’s important to spend time checking out the software including trying it for yourself, seeing demos and talking to other customers.

 You may need a lot of hand holding while getting to know the software so it’s vital your supplier is both available and willing.

 The important point to consider is that a system can be implemented to make it easier to submit data to the accountant as an alternative to posting paperwork with the attendant inefficiency and expense.